of the top 1 million websites have WCAG failures

 WCAG is built on four foundational principles.
 All web content must be Perceivable, Operable, Understandable, and Robust.

-Click or focus a circle to explore each principle.
+Click a circle — or focus it with Tab and press Enter — to explore each principle.

 POUR Principles Details